flootah/View-to-Like-Ratio-for-YouTube/README.md

 # View-to Like Ratio for YouTube

- chrome extension to help judge a video's quality by adding a view-to-like ratio or percentage to the watch page.
+Chrome extension to add a display to the YouTube watch page to show a view-to-like ratio or percentage.

+With YouTube dislikes on the way out, there should be an alternative way to judge a video's quality.
+This chrome extension brings a solution by showing how often viewers decide to like a video.
+This metric can be useful when comparing videos of similar content or by the same creator.

+You can download it on the webstore [here](https://chrome.google.com/webstore/detail/view-like-ratio-for-youtu/lfckpofpbpnedmdplciiilidanpaoemn).